 Since October 2020, we’ve been running an online seminar series for philosophers in Aotearoa New Zealand and abroad.
 It’s not just a response to the COVID-19 pandemic, but also a recognition that transportation emissions (eg, from flying internationally) contribute to climate change.

-At this stage, our meeting slot is Wednesdays, 11:30-13:00, fortnightly in the long run.
-(For conversion to your own time zone, click HERE.)
+At this stage, meetings are scheduled upon demand.
 Each seminar reserves ca 40 minutes for presentation, followed by a 5-minute break and 45 minutes for Q&A. We use Zoom as our videoconferencing app (free for personal use).

 Announcements of future meetings will be posted below and sent out by email.
 If you’d like your address to be included in our seminar email list (and are not a member of NZAP), please message Marco.
 To attend, you need to be neither a Philosophy academic nor located in New Zealand — just someone who’s curious in / excited about philosophy.

 We also look forward to your email if you’d like to present your philosophical work in this series (or know someone else who could / should do so).
 New Zealand is a (very) long way from most other places, so this represents a great avenue for philosophers abroad to talk to us about their ideas.

 To help you navigate our online meetings, please take a minute and familiarise yourself with our audience tips and guidelines (download HERE).

 Keeping Things in Perspective: An Advertisement for a Theory of Perception

 Dr Alexander Morgan (Rice University)